dmoore9131/project-for-today-/README.md

-# Speechify iOS Debugging Challenge

-Welcome to the Debugging Challenge round, where you'll tackle three distinct debugging scenarios in an iOS application.
-Each task is designed to test your ability to identify, analyze, and fix different types of implementation issues ranging from UI bugs to concurrency problems.
-Your success will be measured by your systematic approach to debugging, understanding of iOS development concepts, and ability to implement effective solutions while working within the provided constraints.

-# Development Guidelines

-## Do's

--   Write clean, maintainable, and well-documented code and follow the best practices and coding standards.
--   You are free to use any official documentation or language references (SwiftUI, Swift, etc).
--   You can use the debugging tools and native IDE features (only standard Auto-Completion)

-## Don'ts

--   Do NOT use any external libraries for the implementation.
--   DO NOT use any Coding Assistants like GitHub Copilot, ChatGPT, etc or any other AI based tools.
--   DO NOT visit direct blogs or articles related to implementation of the tasks.
--   DO NOT use Stackoverflow or any other forum websites.

-# Task #0
-Carefully review the README file and take the time to familiarize yourself with the codebase.
-Understanding the structure and key components will be essential before you proceed with the challenge.

-# Task #1

-## Overview
-Your challenge is to debug and optimize a task management application built with SwiftUI.
-The application consists of two main tabs:

-### Projects Tab
-- Project List View with search functionality
-- Project Details view showing associated work items
-- Work Item Details with priority and status information

-### Analytics Tab
-- Key Metrics dashboard with performance indicators
-- Detailed metric analysis with historical data
-- Recent Projects quick access section

-## Current State
-The application is feature-complete with all functionality implemented as described above.
-However, it contains several implementation issues that need to be addressed:
-- Various UI bugs
-- Suspected memory leaks
-- Potential crash scenarios (if encountered)

-## Task
-Your task is to identify and fix all implementation issues while ensuring all existing features continue to work as specified.

-## Important Notes
-- Some files are marked as "DO NOT MODIFY" - these must remain unchanged
-- In certain files, only specific sections are marked as protected with clear comments
-- Modifying any protected code (either entire files or marked sections) will result in automatic task failure

-## Success Criteria
-The final submission should be stable and free of bugs, memory leaks, and crashes while maintaining all existing functionality.

-# Task #2

-## Task
-Fix the concurrency implementation in `DefaultReminderService` to correctly handle parallel reminder fetching using three different paradigms:

-1. Callback-Based (`fetchReminders`)
-2. Combine (`remindersPublisher`)
-3. Swift Concurrency (`fetchRemindersAsync`)

-Each implementation must:
-- Fetch three pages of reminders in parallel
-- Return a total of 12 reminders
-- Pass all associated tests in `DefaultReminderServiceTests`

-## Success Criteria
-- All tests in `DefaultReminderServiceTests` pass successfully
-- Each method fetches exactly three pages concurrently
-- All methods return 12 unique reminders
-- Each implementation uses its designated concurrency paradigm
-- Each method has a unique implementation

-## Important Notes
-- Some files are marked as "DO NOT MODIFY" - these must remain unchanged
-- In certain files, only specific sections are marked as protected with clear comments
-- Modifying any protected code (either entire files or marked sections) will result in automatic task failure
-- Work with the existing code structure; do not rewrite from scratch
-- Stay within each method's designated paradigm (Callbacks/Combine/Swift Concurrency)
-- Do not call other methods of the class within implementations

-# Task #3

-## Prerequisites
-Please switch the `currentScreen` to `.login` in `DebuggingChallengeApp.swift` file.

-## Task
-Your goal is to pass the login screen by locating and fixing a single bug.

-## Success Criteria
-Once the issue is resolved, tapping **Login** should transition you to the second part of the challenge.

-## Important Notes
-- Only one bug needs to be fixed to complete this task
-- Some files are marked as "DO NOT MODIFY" - these must remain unchanged
-- In certain files, only specific sections are marked as protected with clear comments
-- Modifying any protected code (either entire files or marked sections) will result in automatic task failure
+iOS Debugging Challenge — SwiftDebugChallenge

+This repository contains an iOS SwiftUI application designed as a multi-step debugging challenge.
+The goal is to identify and fix various issues across the app while learning key iOS development concepts and best practices.

+Task 0 — Familiarize with the Codebase

+Before starting the challenge, carefully review the entire codebase.
+Understanding the project structure, key components, and workflows is crucial.
+Take time to explore the screens, services, view models, and entities to get a solid overview.

+Task 1 — Debug and Optimize the Task Management App

+You’ll tackle debugging and optimization for the main app features, which include:

+Projects Tab: A searchable project list, detailed project views, and associated work item details.

+Analytics Tab: A dashboard showing key performance metrics, detailed analyses, and recent project summaries.

+Your mission here is to identify and fix all UI bugs, memory leaks, and any potential crash scenarios.
+Ensure that the existing features remain fully functional and improve app stability and performance where possible.

+Task 2 — Fix Concurrency Issues in Reminder Service

+This task focuses on the DefaultReminderService, which fetches reminders using three different concurrency paradigms:

+Callback-based (fetchReminders)

+Combine (remindersPublisher)

+Swift Concurrency (fetchRemindersAsync)

+Your job is to fix the implementations so they correctly fetch three pages of reminders in parallel, returning exactly 12 unique reminders in total.
+All corresponding tests must pass.
+Remember to stick to each method’s designated concurrency style without modifying protected code.

+Task 3 — Resolve Login Screen Bug

+To complete the challenge, switch the app’s initial screen to the login screen.
+Then, find and fix a single bug that prevents successful login.
+Once fixed, tapping the login button should navigate you to the next part of the challenge.

+Guidelines and Restrictions

+Maintain clean, readable, and well-documented Swift code.

+Use only official Swift and SwiftUI documentation and standard IDE tools.

+Do not use any external libraries or AI coding assistants.

+Avoid modifying files or code sections marked as “DO NOT MODIFY.”

+Follow best practices for debugging, concurrency, and UI development.

+Success Criteria Summary

+All UI bugs, crashes, and memory leaks fixed in Task 1.

+Parallel fetching in all three concurrency methods works correctly, passing all tests in Task 2.

+Login bug fixed so the app proceeds correctly in Task 3.

+Full functionality preserved and code quality improved throughout.

+Good luck!
+This challenge is a great way to sharpen your iOS debugging and Swift concurrency skills while working on a practical, feature-rich app.